voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ## <a name="step2"></a>Step 2: Boot to Installation Media

+*Step 2 may have to be done differently if installing on a VM - the instructions below focus on bare hardware.*

 If you have not already; you can download the Ubuntu 20 LTS Desktop Image [here](https://ubuntu.com/download/desktop).
+(If machine or VM has no GPU then you can alternatively use Ubuntu Server.)

 You can burn the installation image on to DVD, however, we recommend creating a Bootable USB drive as it is faster and becoming the new standard.